ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Installation_Eng.md

 \<machine_name\> is the IP address or host name of the computer that is to display the Altibase Package Installer process.
 Use the serene command for Shell or set export DISPLAY=\<machine name\>:0.0 for Korn Shell.

-If you want to allow the Altibase Package Installer to run in GUI mode at a remote location other than the host computer, run the following command on the remote computer:
+In order to allow the Altibase Package Installer to run in GUI mode at a remote location other than the host computer, run the following command on the remote computer:

 ```
 $ xhost +